cisagov/Malcolm/docs/third-party-envs.md

 …
 ```

-12. `install.py`: Malcolm configuration
+* `install.py`: Malcolm configuration

-* Users should answer the remaining (malcolm-hedgehog-e2e-iso-install.md#MalcolmConfig) as they apply to their use case.
+    - Users should answer the remaining (malcolm-hedgehog-e2e-iso-install.md#MalcolmConfig) as they apply to their use case.

-13. Pull Malcolm container images
+* Pull Malcolm container images

-* Answer **Yes** when prompted to **Pull Malcolm images?**
+    - Answer **Yes** when prompted to **Pull Malcolm images?**
-* Pulling the container images may take several minutes.
+    - Pulling the container images may take several minutes.

-14. Reboot the instance
+* Reboot the instance

-* This allows the changes to system configuration to take effect
+    - This allows the changes to system configuration to take effect
-* After a few minutes, reconnect via Session Manager or SSH
+    - After a few minutes, reconnect via Session Manager or SSH

 ```bash
 $ sudo reboot
 …
 ```

-14. Set up authentication
+* Set up authentication

-* [Configure authentication](authsetup.md#AuthSetup) using `./scripts/auth_setup` in the Malcolm installation directory.
+    - [Configure authentication](authsetup.md#AuthSetup) using `./scripts/auth_setup` in the Malcolm installation directory.
+    - [This example](malcolm-hedgehog-e2e-iso-install.md#MalcolmAuthSetup) can guide users through the remaining prompts.

 ```bash
 $ cd ~/malcolm